pashmaklang/pashmak/doc/en/6_Functions.md

 ```

-you can declare a function and call it from everywhere. when you call a function, all of codes inside that function will run
+You can declare a function and call it from everywhere. when you call a function, all of codes inside that function will be runed.

-for declare a function you have to write `func <name-of-function>;`. and write codes. then for close function write `endfunc;` after codes
+for declare a function you have to write `func <name-of-function>` and write codes. then for close function write `endfunc` after codes.

 look at this smarter function:
 ```bash